edwinb/Yaffle/CONTRIBUTING.md

     unification works and inlining metavariables works as it should
   - Implement auto-implicit search
 * Implement/port the missing interfaces for TTC/HasNames
+* Coverage checking of case blocks
+  - We used to do this by knowing that functions referred to a case function.
+    Now we'll need to do something slightly different, so make sure it's tested properly, where there's a non-covering case block inside a function where the top level cases are covering..
 * Check TTCs work
   - Note on string table: Sometimes we shortcut TTC loading (when all we're interested in is which modules it imports), in which case we'd not actually